Raku/problem-solving/PATH-TO-RAKU.md

     unit :ver<D>;               # same as "use v6.d;"
     unit :lang<Perl5>:ver<30>;  # if we have direct support for Perl 5.30

+Some kind of API should be conceived to actually hand the rest of the code of the compilation unit to another interpreter, so that the above :lang<Perl5>
+case could possibly be handled by `Inline::Perl5`.
+And allow support for other languages, e.g. `:lang<Python>` to be handed over to `Inline::Python`.

 Also, this would allow to specify compiler versions as well, although that might be a compiler specific feature: